-The average length of time from signing up to be a donor and being matched with a couple varies greatly.
-The average is 6-9 months.
+The average length of time from signing up to be a donor and being matched is 6-9 months.

-After you are matched, these are the steps involved in donating:
+After you are matched, these are the steps involved:

 Two to four weeks before the donation cycle begins both the donor and the recipient are placed on birth control pills in order to synchronize their menstrual cycles.

-The donor will take injectable medications for approximately two to three weeks.
+She will take injections for 10 to 12 days.
 She will take follicle stimulating hormones (also known as "FSH meds") and an ovulation suppressant.

-The exact length of time that the donor is on injectable medications will depend on the protocol used by the clinic and on how the donor's body responds.
-Donors are monitored very closely while on medications.
-Monitoring visits consist of a blood draw and an ultrasound of her ovaries, and they take about 15 to 20 minutes.
-Donors will have a total of 4 to 6 visits monitoring visits while they are on injectable medications.
+While the donor is on injectable medications she will be monitored closely.
+Monitoring visits consist of a blood draw and an ultrasound, and take 15 to 20 minutes.
+She will have a total of 3 to 4 monitoring visits before the retrieval procedure.

-After about 10 to 12 days of FSH meds the eggs will be mature and ready to be retrieved.
-The physician will use the monitoring visits to make the determination as to when the eggs are ready to be retrieved.
+After 10 to 12 days of FSH meds the eggs will be mature and ready to be retrieved.

-The retrieval procedure itself takes about 20 minutes.
-The entire clinic visit that day takes about 1½ to 2 hours.
-The donor is given intravenous sedation so that she is asleep for the procedure, and the eggs are retrieved through a catheter.
-Many donors feel completely normal by the time they get home, but some feel bloated and/or tired after the procedure so it is recommended that she rest for the remainder of the day.
+The clinic visit on the day of retrieval takes 1½ to 2 hours and the procedure takes about 20 minutes.
+The donor is given intravenous sedation and the eggs are retrieved through a catheter inserted vaginally.
+Many donors feel completely normal by the time they get home, but some feel bloated and/or tired after the procedure and it is recommended that she rest for the remainder of the day.

-All of this information will be reviewed again in detail if and when you meet with us here at SFDN, and when you are matched and go to the couple's clinic.
+All of this information will be reviewed again in detail when you meet with us here at SFDN, and then again at the fertility clinic.
+You are also welcome to call with questions.